 The Company is committed to high standards of corporate governance and the Board is accountable to the Company's shareholders for such governance.
-The Board reviews carefully all new regulations relating to the principles of good corporate governance and practice and endeavours to apply them where applicable.
-It also reviews carefully any comments received from independent reviewing agencies and shareholders and communicates with them directly.
-The Company believes that the combination of the experience of its new Chairman, Dr. Gideon Chitayat, as well as the experience and expertise of its external directors provides the Company with the relevant leadership to address its position as an Israeli Company that is traded on the UK exchange.
-As a result of recent amendments in the Israeli Companies Law on corporate governance which came into effect during 2012, as well as comments received during 2012 from corporate governance consultants of UK institutional and pension investors, the Company has implemented various improvements in its corporate governance policies, as described in more detail in this Report.
-The main thrust of these changes is designed to:
+The Board carefully reviews all new regulations relating to the principles of good corporate governance and practice and endeavours to apply them where applicable.
+It also carefully reviews any comments received from independent reviewing agencies and shareholders and communicates with them directly.
+The Company believes that the combination of the experience of its Chairman, Dr. Gideon Chitayat, as well as the experience and expertise of its external directors provides the Company with the relevant leadership to address its position as an Israeli company that is traded on the London Stock Exchange.
+As a result of amendments in the Israeli Companies Law on corporate governance which came into effect during 2012, as well as comments received during 2012 from corporate governance consultants of UK institutional and pension investors, the Company implemented various improvements in its corporate governance policies, as described in more detail in this Report, and which continue to be effective.

+The main thrust of the improvements was designed to:
-(a) Guarantee full independence of the various committees of the Board, including the nomination, audit and remuneration committees;

-(b) Improve transparency between the Board and senior management of the Company;

-(c) Improve the remuneration policy of the Company by refining the parameters and determining pre-defined key performance indicators as a requisite for performance-linked remuneration to its senior executives; and

-(d) Improve the Company's environmental policy and responsibility.
+- (a) Guarantee full independence of the various committees of the Board, including the nomination, audit and remuneration committees; - (b) Improve transparency between the Board and senior management of the Company; - (c) Improve the remuneration policy of the Company by refining the parameters and determining pre-defined key performance indicators as a requisite for performance-linked remuneration to its senior executives; and - (d) Improve the Company's environmental policy and responsibility.

-This report outlines how the Company has applied the Main Principles set out in the UK Corporate Governance Code issued by the UK Financial Reporting Council in June 2010 and updated in September 2012 (the "Governance Code").
+This report also outlines how the Company has applied the Main Principles set out in the UK Corporate Governance Code issued by the UK Financial Reporting Council in September 2014 (the "Governance Code").